MicrosoftDocs/power-platform/power-platform/guidance/coe/almaccelerator-powerpages.md

 1. Open **[Power Apps portals admin center](/power-apps/maker/portals/overview)**.
 1. Navigate to Portal Actions > Restart.

-### Use browse/preview button in the maker studio

-1. If you are a maker, this is the easiest option and involves minimum down time of the website.
-1. Be careful not to change anything and close the studio tab right away.

 ### Service page for site administrator users

 1. This requires more setup and planning but is the safest option.
 1. Authenticate to the site and assign the resulting contact record the Administrator Web Role.
 Navigate to the Site URL + **/_services/about** in your web browser where you can select the **Clear cache** button.

    ![Power Apps Portal/Power Pages Website clear cache.](media/setup-almacceleratorpowerplatform/Portal-Clear-Cache.png)

 1. Refresh the website in your browser to see the changes.